EmilsMalovka/analytics-reports/README.md

     public function getSiteIdByUrl($url)
 ```

-## About EmilsMalovka
+## About Spatie
-EmilsMalovka is a webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://EmilsMalovka.be/opensource).
+Spatie is a webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).